-This document refreshes all the borough's parking policies and provides an integrated and accessible parking policy document.
-This policy is to be reviewed approximately every 5 years, by Mayor and Cabinet unless a revision/ amendment is approved by the Mayor and Cabinet.
+This document outlines current Parking Policy and provides an integrated and accessible policy document.
+This policy is to be reviewed approximately every three years by the Mayor and Cabinet unless a revision/ amendment is approved by the Mayor and Cabinet upon introduction of new or revision of existing policy.

-6.2 Programmes
+6.2 Sustainable Street Programmes